LibrePass/LibrePass-Docs/docs/crypto/cryptography.md

 X25519ComputeSharedSecret(userPrivateKey, serverPublicKey) -> authenticationSharedKey
 ```

-Then, the server verifies this key by doing the same thing, but uses its private key, and the user's private key.
+Then, the server verifies this key by doing the same thing, but uses its private key, and the user's public key.

 ```
 X25519ComputeSharedSecret(serverPrivateKey, userPublicKey) -> authenticationSharedKey